mpedemontes/productinventory/README.md

 ## 📚 Features

 - Create, retrieve, update, and delete products
+- Create, retrieve, update, and delete categories
+- Assign and remove categories from products
-- Pagination support for listing products
+- Pagination support for listing products and categories
 - Validation of request data
 - Optimistic locking to prevent concurrent updates
 - Comprehensive error handling with proper HTTP responses